The Plague (novel): Plot

-Authorities, including the Prefect, are slow to accept that the situation is serious and quibble over the appropriate action to take.
-Official notices enacting control measures are posted, but the language used is optimistic and downplays the seriousness of the situation.
-A "special ward" is opened at the hospital, but its 80 beds are filled within three days.
-As the death toll begins to rise, more desperate measures are taken.
-Homes are quarantined; corpses and burials are strictly supervised.
-A supply of plague serum finally arrives, but there is enough to treat only existing cases, and the country's emergency reserves are depleted.
-When the daily number of deaths jumps to 30, the town is sealed, and an outbreak of plague is officially declared.
+Authorities are slow to accept that the situation is serious and quibble over the appropriate action to take.
+Official notices enacting control measures are posted, but they downplay the seriousness of the situation.
+As the death toll begins to rise, homes are quarantined and corpses are strictly supervised.
+A supply of anti-plague serum arrives, but there is only enough to treat existing cases and the national emergency reserves are depleted.
+Eventually, the town is quarantined and an epidemic is officially declared.